lambduli/lambduli/README.md

 ### Archive

 <details>
-  <summary>Show the Archive :closed_book:</summary>
+  <summary>Show Older and Smaller Projects :closed_book:</summary>

   <br/>

-  Small examples of lambda evaluators for my students.
+  A couple of small lambda evaluators as a reference for my students:

   - [A Small λ-evaluator Written in Racket](https://gist.github.com/lambduli/b07c8ce55aa182e3c809f7814eb4feeb)
   - [A Small λ-evaluator Written in Elm](https://gist.github.com/lambduli/aa3a1a5ac2716e13cf4351006f0ab559)

   <br/>
-  All of the following, except the last one, were done as a semestral project or a course-work during my master's.
+  All of the following, except the last one, were done as a semestral project or coursework during my master's.
-  The last one was just a little thing I did while on a voice call with a friend talking about JavaScript.
+  The last one was a little thing I did while talking about JavaScript on a voice call with a friend.

   #### [Monolog](https://github.com/lambduli/monolog)